 If you are a dessert lover planning to spend your holidays in Greece, then Greece’s gastronomic capital, Thessaloniki, should be your first stop.
 The city is not only famous for its coffee shops, restaurants and nightlife, but also for the plentiful pastry shops offering a great variety of desserts, from the traditional tsoureki to the well-know profiterole.
-All different types of Greek sweets can be found in town, and our local Thessaloniki experts and tour guides have gathered a list of their favourite pastry shops and what to order at each.
+All different types of Greek sweets can be found in town, and here are some of our favourite pastry shops and what to order at each.
 Whatever you do, do not leave Thessaloniki without tasting the delights at all of them!

 If you are passing by Aristotelous Square or Agias Sofias Street and craving dessert, then make a sweet stop in Terkenlis, founded in 1948 and one of the most famous bakeries in Thessaloniki.
 You should definitely try the delicious and traditional sweet tsoureki (a sweet, soft bread similar to the French brioche) with white chocolate and chestnut cream filling — you will quickly understand why it’s the most famous sweet of Thessaloniki.

 Another favourite place and another favourite dessert, which goes back to the 1960s when Giorgos Elenidis came up with the recipe for trigona (literally meaning ‘triangles’).
 These delicious crunchy triangular cones filled with cream have become one of the main trademarks of the city, as well as an overall symbol of Thessaloniki’s food culture.
 Today, the family at Elenidis still bakes trigona following the original recipe created by Giorgos.